 - General statistical methodology.

 Research Collaboration with other Departments.
 Quite a few members of our department are currently engaged in, or are planning, research projects with faculty and students in other departments in the School.
 Also, IOMS faculty are involved in collaborative research with other departments in the University.
-We invite you to browse the links on the above left to learn more about research conducted by faculty in the IOMS department.
+We invite you to browse the links on the above left to learn more about research conducted by faculty in the Tech, Ops & Stats department.